 The CSFC , Brig.
 Nabasa, presenting Uganda’s Special Forces plaque to Brig.
 Maroma, the GOC South African Special Forces, at Uwaminifu Officers’ Club in Entebbe.
 PPU Photo

-He was accompanied to South Africa by the Director of Strategic Planning SFC, Lt Col. Grant Mugabi and the Commandant of Special Forces Command Training School Kaweweta, Capt Paul Miki Lokut
+He was accompanied to South Africa by the Director of Strategic Planning SFC, Col. Grant Mugabi and the Commandant of Special Forces Command Training School Kaweweta, Maj Paul Miki Lokut

 His visit to South Africa followed an earlier invitation by Brig.
 Maroma, General Officer Commanding (GOC) South African Special Forces, when he paid a courtesy call to SFC HQs, Entebbe in July, 2017.